How to Use the AOR Viewer

 A separate tab within the transcription panel opens the search panel.
 There are two ways to search AOR: a simple string-based search, which returns keywords, or an advanced search.

-The advanced search (shown at left) allows for searching particular annotations, including types of annotations which are not displayed in the transcription panel but which are part of the digital transcription (and have been included for search purposes in particular).
+The advanced search (shown at left) allows for searching particular annotations, including types of annotations that are not displayed in the transcription panel but are part of the digital transcription (and have been included for search purposes in particular).
 Both simple and advanced searches can be executed within the individual book or the AOR corpus as a whole.

 For more detailed information on the AOR search functionalities, see the User Manual [PDF].